ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/studio/database/settings/manage-database-group.markdown

 1. **List of nodes** that are in the Database Group Topology.
    In this example, database _db1_ exists on nodes: A, B, C, D, and E as well.
-   Note: Other nodes in the cluster exist but they do not belong to this database group.
+   Note: There are other nodes defined in the cluster but they do not belong to this database group.
 <br/>
 2. **Tasks** for which a node is responsible for.
    i.e. Node 'A' is responsible for an 'External Replication Task'.